megaease/easeprobe/docs/Deployment.md

 ```

-There are three parameters need to be noticed:
+There are three parameters need your attention:

 - `settings.sla.data`: the data file of EaseProbe
 - `settings.log.file`: the log file of EaseProbe